tejas0809/CV-ImageBlending/Readme.md

 OffsetX and Offset Y would also have to be changed according to the images selected and the position of the source image in the target image.

 # Description of files:
--script.py: runs the code by reading the source and target images, setting the offsets and calling createMask and seamlessCloningPoisson.
+- script.py: runs the code by reading the source and target images, setting the offsets and calling createMask and seamlessCloningPoisson.
--getIndexes.py: indexes the replacement pixels in the mask such that each element in x represents one replacement pixel -getCoefficientMatrix.py: Computes the NxN (N is the number of replacement pixels) matrix A to get the intensities of replacement pixels by solving Ax=b.
+- getIndexes.py: indexes the replacement pixels in the mask such that each element in x represents one replacement pixel
+- getCoefficientMatrix.py: Computes the NxN (N is the number of replacement pixels) matrix A to get the intensities of replacement pixels by solving Ax=b.
--getSolutionVect.py: generates the solution vector b in the linear system Ax = b.
+- getSolutionVect.py: generates the solution vector b in the linear system Ax = b.
--seamlessCloningPoisson.py: solves the equation Ax=b, by calling all the above functions for all three channels of the images and further calls reconstructImg
+- seamlessCloningPoisson.py: solves the equation Ax=b, by calling all the above functions for all three channels of the images and further calls reconstructImg
--reconstructImg : basically replaces the calculated replacement pixel intensities in the target image -createMask.py: used to create the mask for the image
+- reconstructImg : basically replaces the calculated replacement pixel intensities in the target image
+- createMask.py: used to create the mask for the image